How to pick your sales channels

 Marketing costs can be reduced

 If you’re starting out DropShipping and your business hasn’t made enough money to invest in your own website yet, then marketplaces can help you sell your products.
 Since customers are going to the marketplace to search for specific items, if you have those items and you create a great listing, you can make sales at a lower cost.
 Creating great listings is simple – we’re just talking about good use of language, using the right keywords for the product and making sure you have clear product images.
+Compare your listings with other successful listings, to ensure you’re not missing crucial elements.

 Challenges of selling on Amazon